nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case resumes from step 3.

-**Use case: UC10 - Add tags during creation of a Flashcard**
+**Use case: UC11 - Add tags during creation of a flashcard**

 **Actor: User**

 MSS:

-1. User creates a flashcard.
+1. User creates a flashcard and specifies the tags associated with it
-2. QuickCache shows a list of existing tags.
-3. QuickCache asks the user to type in the tags one by one.
-4. User types in the tags one by one.
-5. User signals that he is finished.
-6. QuickCache adds the tags to the flashcard.
+2. QuickCache creates the flashcards and adds the tags to it

     Use case ends.

-**Extensions:**

-* 3a.
-User wishes to remove a tag that he entered.

-  * 3a1.
-User inputs the remove command to remove the tag.

-    Use case resumes at step 3.

-* 5a.
-Some of the tags are new tags

-  * 5a1.
-QuickCache stores and remembers the tags.

-    Use case ends.

-**Use case: UC11 - Deleting a tag category**
+**Use case: UC12 - Edit an existing flashcard**

 **Actor: User**

 MSS:

-1. User wants to remove a tag category.
+1. User wants to edit an existing flashcard
-2. User enters the delete tag command and the name of the tag to be deleted.
+2. User enters new information pertaining to the fields he wants to update flashcard
-3. QuickCache asks for a confirmation before deleting.
-4. User gives the confirmation.
-5. QuickCache deletes the tag from every Flashcard.

-    Use cased ends.

-**Extensions:**

-* 4a.
-User does not give confirmation

-  * 4a1.
-QuickCache does not delete anything.
+4. QuickCache edits the flashcard with the new information
+5. QuickCache updates flashcard save file (UC09)

     Use case ends.

-**Use case: UC12 - Edit tags on an existing Flashcard**

-**Actor: User**

-MSS:

-1. User wants to add tags on an existing Flashcard
-2. QuickCache asks for the name of the new tag to be added.
-3. User enters the new tag name
-4. QuickCache adds the tag onto the Flashcard

-    Use case ends.

-**Extensions:**
+**Extensions**

 * 1a.
-User wants to remove a tag

-	* 1a1.
-User asks QuickCache to list out all the tags

-	* 1a2.
-QuickCache lists out all the tags

-	* 1a3.
-User enters the name of the tag to be removed

-	* 1a4.
-QuickCache removes the tag from the Flashcard
+The list is empty.

     Use case ends.

-* 1b.
-User wants to edit a tag
+* 2a.
+The given index in invalid.

+  * 2a1.
+QuickCache shows an error message.

+    Use case resumes at step 2.

-	* 1b1.
-User asks QuickCache to rename a tag
+* 2b.
+User provides no field to edit.

-	* 1b2.
-QuickCache asks for the new name of the tag

-	* 1b3.
-User enters the new name

-	* 1b4.
-QuickCache updates the tag with it's new name.
+  * 2b1.
+QuickCache shows an error message.

+    Use case resumes at step 2.

+* 3b.
+There is no change in the flashcard or the newly edited flashcard is the same as another flashcard.

+  * 3b1.
+QuickCache shows an error message.

-    Use case ends.
+    Use case resumes at step 2.

-**Use case: UC13 - Search for Flashcards based on Tags and/or Question**
+**Use case: UC13 - Search for flashcards based on tags and/or question**

 **Actor: User**

-**Preconditions: User has QuickCache open.**

 **MSS**

-1. User enters the tags and/or keywords associated with the flashcard he wants to search for
+1. User enters the tags and/or keywords in the question associated with the flashcard he wants to search for
 2. QuickCache filters all existing flashcards based on the tag and/or keywords.
 3. Quickcache displays all the requested flashcards to the user.